 Enabling digital identity through the power of mobile

 Proof of identity is a prerequisite to socio-economic development and essential to accessing basic services.
 Mobile technology is uniquely positioned to enable accessible and inclusive digital identity.
 The GSMA Digital Identity programme is playing a key role in advocating and raising awareness of the opportunity of mobile-enabled digital identity and life-enhancing services.
-Our programme works with mobile operators, governments and the development community to demonstrate the opportunities, barriers and value of mobile as an enabler of digital identification.
+Our programme works with mobile operators, governments and the development community to demonstrate the opportunities, address the barriers and highlight the value of mobile as an enabler of digital identification.
 Using mobile as a unique and robust digital identity for the underserved can lead to greater social, political and economic inclusion.